 The above summary of our Bylaws is qualified in its entirety by reference to the full text of our Bylaws.
-In addition to the notice and information requirements contained in our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 16, 2024 (the 60th day prior to the first anniversary of the annual meeting for the preceding year's annual meeting).

-In addition to complying with the deadlines set forth above, to comply with the universal proxy rules of the SEC, stockholders intending to solicit proxies in support of director nominees (other than nominees of the Board) for the 2024 Annual Meeting must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act and postmarked or transmitted electronically no later than March 16, 2024; except that, if the date of the 2024 Annual Meeting has changed by more than 30 days from the previous year, then such notice must be provided by the later of 60 days prior to the date of the annual meeting or the 10th day following the day on which public announcement of the date of the 2024 Annual Meeting is first made.
+In addition to the notice and information requirements contained in our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 21, 2025 (the 60th day prior to the first anniversary of the annual meeting for the preceding year's annual meeting); except that, if the date of the 2025 Annual Meeting has changed by more than 30 days from the previous year, then such notice must be provided by the later of 60 days prior to the date of the annual meeting or the 10th day following the day on which public announcement of the date of the 2025 Annual Meeting is first made.